 In my experience, many people know what their monthly payments are, but they tend to ‘set and forget’ what their interest rate is.
-You may find that your interest rate was good when the loan was set up but not for today’s market.
-If your interest starts with a 4, speak with a broker to find out how much you could save.
+You may find that your interest rate was good when the loan was set up, but it’s not for today’s market.
+If your interest starts with a four, speak with a broker to find out how much you could save.

-If you have credit cards, car loans or personal loans refinancing your high rate loans into a low rate home loan can provide you an opportunity to reduce your total interest cost and make one easy payment.
+If you have credit cards, car loans or personal loans, refinancing your high-rate loan into a low-rate home loan can provide youwith an opportunity to reduce your total interest cost and make one easy payment.

-Have your circumstances changed since you set up your home loan.
-Reviewing you home loan can allow you to change packages to suit your current lifestyle and tailor it for today’s needs, or simply changing your repayment frequency to pay off your loan quicker and easier to budget for.
+Have your circumstances changed since you set up your home loan?
+Reviewing you home loan can allow you to change packages to suit your current lifestyle and tailor it for today’s needs, or simply change your repayment frequency to pay off your loan quicker and make it easier to budget for.

-Why not speak to the team at Yellow Brick Rosanna to find out how you could save more.
+Speak to the team at Yellow Brick Rosanna to find out how you could save more